CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm-intermed/aws_cli_launch_vm.md

 Note that the above AMI has a the maximum throughput limit of 1000, but this AMI had an IOPS limit of 4000 which caused I/O issues documented below.

-The solution is to use update the volume to a use the maximum value for IOPS of 16000, and then save the EC2 instance as a new AMI that will have the highest throughput for the gp3 VolumeType.
+The solution is to use update the volume to a use the maximum value for IOPS of 16000, and then save the EC2 instance as a new AMI that will have the highest IOPS and throughput for the gp3 VolumeType.
 The following is a screenshot of the option to do this within the AWS Web Interface.
 I will work on documenting a method to do this from the command line, but this will be saved for the advanced tutorial.

 ![EC2 Modify Volume](../cmaq-vm-intermed/EC2_Modify_Volume_to_highest_limit.png)